rmolinari/data_structures/README.md

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

 Generic code is provided in `SegmentTreeTemplate`.
 Concrete classes are written by providing a handful of simple lambdas and constants to the template class's initializer.
-For now we provide the concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`.
 Figuring out the details requires some knowledge of the internal mechanisms of a segment tree, for which the link at cp-algorithms.com is very helpful.
-See the definitions of the concrete classes for examples.
+See the definitions of the concrete classes, `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`, for examples.

 # References
 - [TvL1984] Tarjan, Robert E., van Leeuwen, J., _Worst-case Analysis of Set Union Algorithms_, Journal of the ACM, v31:2 (1984), pp 245–281.